thesephist/sistine/content/docs/markdown.md

 Front matter should always begin and end with three dashes. if a particular page does not need any page variables, it may omit the front matter entirely, and the entire page will be parsed as simple Markdown.

+Note that unlike in most popular static site generators, front matter in Sistine do not support the full YAML syntax -- they're simply `key: value` pairs between triple dashes.

-Every key in the front matter of a content page defines a [page variable](/docs/tpl/) for Sistine templates to use when rendering.
+Every key in the front matter of a content page defines a [page variable](/docs/tpl/) for Sistine templates to use when rendering that page.
 All variables are parsed and treated as raw strings.
 In other words the `order` variable of this page is the string "3".